MasoudKaviani/persianstopwords/README.md

-# persianstopwords
+# Persian (Farsi) Stopwords
-persian (farsi) full stopwords dataset
+This dataset aggregates from diffrent sources